BeAPI/bea-media-analytics/readme.txt

 = WordPress =
 - Download and install using the built-in WordPress plugin installer.
 - Site activate in the "Plugins" area of the admin.
 - Nothing more, this plugin is ready to use !

-= Composer =
-- Include `"wpackagist-plugin/bea-find-media": "dev-trunk"`
-- Nothing more, this plugin is ready to use !

 == Frequently Asked Questions ==